nyura123/mobx-firebase-store/README.md

 8. Use `firebase-nest` `autoSubscriber` to allow React components to specify their prop- and state-dependent subscriptions and be automatically subscribed/unsubscribed.

 9. `firebase-nest` & `autoSubscriber` both minimize unnecessary ref.off()/ref.on() flickering.

+10. By default, data is removed from fbStore cache when it no longer has any subscribers.

+11. When subscribing `asList`, `onData` with type=`FB_INIT_VAL` gets the whole initial list as one update.

 #### Install libs